-Performance Toolkit for VM
+Performance Toolkit Enhancements

 The Performance Toolkit for VM was introduced in z/VM V4R4 as an optional feature derived from the FCON/ESA program (5788-LGA), which was not available in all countries.
 The Performance Toolkit provides enhanced capabilities for a z/VM systems programmer, operator, or performance analyst to monitor and report performance data.

 The Performance Toolkit feature available with z/VM V4R4 included functional equivalence to the RealTime Monitor (RTM) optional feature.
 The Performance Toolkit has been enhanced in z/VM V5R1 by providing functional equivalence to the Performance Reporting Facility (PRF) optional feature, thereby eliminating the need for separate products (PRF and RTM) to help manage your performance more efficiently.
-Other new function includes: